TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

 Cache Configurations
 ====================

-Unfortunately in TYPO3 CMS, all :file:`ext_localconf.php` files of the extensions are loaded **after** the instance specific configuration from :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
+Unfortunately in TYPO3, all :file:`ext_localconf.php` files of the extensions are loaded **after** the instance specific configuration from :file:`LocalConfiguration.php` and :file:`AdditionalConfiguration.php`.
 This enables extensions to overwrite cache configurations already done for the instance.
 All extensions should avoid this situation and should just define the very bare minimum of cache configurations.
 This